jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 It will also help you narrow your search.
 For example, strong personal beliefs may eliminate companies in some industries, such as tobacco, firearms, non-environmentally friendly energy, and defense industries.

+Customize your résumé for roles you care about most.
+Don’t blindly mass-apply without reading the job descriptions.
+Track which résumé version you used.

 ## Prepared Questions
 Most interviewers will ask you if you have any questions at some point during the interview.